A mobile friendly website isn’t enough anymore. Your website needs a great user experience to gain leads, drive sales and meet KPI goals.

 User experience is the overall experience of a person using website, particularly related to the ease of use and enjoyment.

 That’s a broad, Google-provided definition.
 For websites, UX boils down to your audiences’ ability to navigate your website and find answers to their questions.
-In reality, UX includes almost every aspect of your website,
+In reality, B2B user experience includes almost every aspect of your website,

 - Site architecture